DecodingRaphael/unraphael/docs/steps/clustering.md

 ### 5 Viewing Cluster Results
 After clustering, the application provides multiple visualizations:

-- **Silhouette plot**: depicts how well our data points fit into the clusters they’ve been assigned to, informing on the quality of fit cohesion.
+- **Silhouette plot**: depicts how well our data points fit into the clusters they've been assigned to, informing on the quality of fit cohesion.
 - **Scatter Plot**: Visualizes the clusters in a 2D space, providing insight into how the images are grouped into different clusters.
 - **Dendrogram**: A hierarchical tree diagram that shows the relationships between clusters.
 - **Performance metrics**: Displays metrics such as the silhouette_score, Davies Bouldin Score, and Calinski Harabasz Score, helping you evaluate the quality of the clustering.